dpicken/atari-fw/README.md

 ## Install firmware: QT PY RP2040

+Note: Do not flash the QT PY whilst it's installed in an Atari.

-Connect the QT PY to the build host and boot into UF2 bootloader:
+Connect the QT PY to the build host, then hold and release both its buttons to boot it into its UF2 bootloader.

-- Disconnect the Atari's power supply (to ensure power is not backfed into the build host)
-- Disconnect POKEY interposer's J2 5V supply (to ensure the build host does not power up the Atari)
-- Connect the QT PY via its USB-C port to the build host
-- Hold down BOOTSEL button and then reset the QT PY

 Copy `./build_qtpy/atari-fw_qtpy.uf2` to the QT PY drive, or have the build system do it for you:

 On macOS: